reyesh/reyesh.github.io/README.md

 ## Personal Website

-This github repository (gh-pages) is live at http://reye.sh
+This github repository (master branch) is live at http://reye.sh